Internship in Argentina

-How does IFRE support me when I am in the field in Argentina?
+How will IFRE support me during my time on the field in working in the NGO and community development program in Argentina?
 How can I maintain communication?
-Do you visit me?
+Will you visit me?

-Once your internship program begins, our local staff members stay in constant touch with you.
-We visit our interns every 2-4 weeks (if possible) and you are always welcome at the office.
-We recommend that the interns stop by the office once a week, if they are staying/working in the local area, to give feedback on their home stay and project.
-Many minor issues can be avoided with a just little extra communication before they develop into major issues.
-Your project will have local staff members in addition to our in-country coordination staff.
-If your project is located a great distance from our offices, then our local staff communicates by either email and/or phone.
+Once your NGO and community development internship program begins in Argentina, our local staff members will stay in constant touch with you.
+We visit our interns every two to four when possible and you are always welcome to come and see us at the office.
+If you can, we recommend that you stop by the office once a week, especially if you are staying/working in the local area.
+This way you can us feedback on your homestay and adaptation to the project.
+Many minor issues can be avoided with a little extra communication before they develop into major issues.
+The NGO and community development project you will be involved with in your internship in Argentina will have local staff members in addition to our Argentina internship coordinators.
+If the placement is far from our offices, our local staff will communicate with you via email and phone.

-We are available for you at the local office via email and phone for your entire trip.
-It’s our job to make sure that you are safe and healthy.
-Interns usually stay in our guesthouse, which also doubles as the headquarters for our Argentinean coordinators, so interns have direct contact with their coordinators.
+We will be available at the local office via email and phone your entire trip.
+It’s our job to make sure that you feel safe and healthy.
+You will usually stay in our guesthouse, which also serves as headquarters tour Argentina internship coordinators, to make sure you have direct contact with your coordinators.

 ROOM & FOOD

-For the duration of their project, interns have weekends free.
+as the project is in Coroda you can do research and list something they need to explore For the duration of your project, you will have weekends free.
 There are a number of things to see and do during this time off.
-While IFRE does not arrange activities during this time off, our local staff, members and coordinators can provide priceless assistance in making appropriate arrangements for travel throughout Argentina.
-Most interns use this time for self-exploration and countrywide travel.
-Argentina is one of the most beautiful countries in the world offering plentiful opportunities for an amazingly unique experience.
-Please feel free to use the resources offered by our Argentinean staff members – travel tips, advice and publications about Argentina.
+IFRE does not arrange activities during your time off, but our local staff, members and coordinators can provide priceless assistance in making appropriate arrangements for travel throughout Argentina.
+Most interns use this time to explore independently travel through the country.
+Argentina is one of the most beautiful countries in the world offering plenty of to have unique experiences.
+Please feel free to use the resources offered by our Argentinean staff members, travel tips, advice and access to publications about Argentina.